Judging and Jurying FAQ

-A: This is because if the quilt was misrepresented if cannot hang or win prizes.
+A: If the quilt was misrepresented it cannot hang or win prizes.
 The quilt might not have been juried or judged the same way had it been properly represented.

 “The entrant represents and warrants to the Modern Quilt Guild and QuiltCon that the entrant’s entry does not infringe upon, violate or misappropriate any copyright or other intellectual property or proprietary right of a third party.”

 A: This means the entrant has either submitted an original design, or if using the design of someone else, has permission to do so.

 The jury is the group of people who select which quilts will hang at QuiltCon.